vottundev/qubic-game-proposal/README.md

 This phase focuses on desing the user interface and the development of the game frontend and backend.

-- Design the user interface and backend architecture.
+- Design the user interface and backend architecture
-- Set up the development environment.
+- Set up the development environment
 - Develop Telegram Game FrontEnd
 - Develop Telegram Game BackEnd
-- Initial deployment on test environments.
+- Initial deployment on test environments

 **Amount Unlocked:** $5,000 USD